-Clock hours of individual and small group tutoring: provided to student on an as-needed basis Pre-Requisite: ACCT 110
+Clock hours of individual and small group tutoring: provided to student on an as-needed basis

-1 unuon. \$1137.00

-Length of time (2 hrs per day, 5 days per wk): 6 wks
+Length of time (2 hrs per day, 5 days per wk): 6 wks Lecture 4.0 Lab 0.5

-Lecture 4.0

-Lab 0.5

-Ext 0.0

-TOTAL = 4.5 Qtr H r

 ACCT 2010 FINANCIAL ACCOUNTING

 This course is an in-depth analysis of the Financial Statements, where the student will master the preparation of the Income Statement, Statement of Retained Earnings, and Balance Sheet.
 Based on the information provided by the Financial Statements students will learn and understand how external users make business decisions.